monking/Vim-Primer/README.md

 `'<,'>` before your command.
 This defines the scope of the command as everything in your selection.

+Here are some flags (the characters at the end of your RegExp) to remember

+- `g` - match multiple instances on each line
+- `c` - ask for confirmation for each substitution (allows you to skip some)
+- `e` - suppress errors (useful for batching across files)...

 You can also substitute across multiple files.
 You can't undo this from within Vim, so be sure that your files are versioned, or that you don't care what happens to them.
 To start, either open vim with an argument list like